Bobcycle/Blog/_posts/2021-10-05-building-permits-as-leading-indicator.md

 ---
 layout: post
-title: Building permits acting as economic health
+title: Building permits as leading indicator
 ---

 We're entering a new chapter of my passion in the market as I have recently been very interested (as part of my studies) into everything macro-economic.
 Trading the real way.